-2.6 Can I use an ADS-B OUT transmitter?
+2.6 Can I use an ADS-B OUT transmitter in lieu of a transponder?

 Some manufacturers are developing extremely lightweight devices that transmit ADS-B OUT only; that is, the data they transmit does not include Mode A, C, or S information.